heavymetalthings/FedOCCT/README.md

 - Ergonomic an easy to use
 - Pleasant to the eye

+Being engineering students, having a restrained acces to good CAD softwares that CAN'T be used for any commercial use is a terrible thing, because you can't even make a model and share it, making it open-source.

+Having software independance is a MASSIVE pro for any application.
+Now, we gotta erase the  cons :)

 ## Installing the tools

 First of all, we are, as the name might suggest it, using Fedora (currently 37), and hence all the commands are aimed at this specific distro.